 In recent years, I realised how manipulative I've been.
 I’ve twisted my reality and shaped a world of my own.
 (I am very proud of that.)

 I decided to take that a step further.
-I used coloured geometric shapes, a foreign addition to the natural and urban scapes that created my journey.
+I used coloured geometric shapes, an aesthetic form that i'm comfortable with; a foreign addition to the natural and urban scapes that created my journey.
 Forceful and obvious; the alterations are now very prominent.
 They alter, balance or ruin the reality.
 However you see it.